MicrosoftDocs/Viva/Viva/solutions/yume.md

    :::image type="content" source="../media/importdataverse1a.png" alt-text="The page listing the Dataverse tables":::

-1. Find the Yume cards table using the **search** box as shown in the following screenshot:
+1. Find the Yume cards table using the **search** box as shown in the following screenshot.

    :::image type="content" source="../media/importdataverse1b.png" alt-text="The search box using which the user can find the Yume table":::